litestar-org/litestar/docs/usage/responses.rst

 Custom Responses
 ----------------

-While Litestar supports the serialization of many types by default, sometimes you want to return something that's not supported.
-In those cases it's convenient to make use of a custom response class.
+While Litestar supports the serialization of many types by default, sometimes you want to return something that is not supported.
+In those cases it is convenient to make use of a custom response class.

 The example below illustrates how to deal with :class:`MultiDict <.datastructures.MultiDict>` instances.